CaptSolo/image-archive-viewer/README.md

 ## Features

-- View images from ZIP and CBZ archives (PNG, JPG)
+- View images from ZIP, RAR, CBR and CBZ archives (PNG, JPG)
 - Fullscreen view
 - Mouse and keyboard navigation
 - Zoom and pan with mouse or keyboard